Sustainability Goals and History

 Concord Select Board adopts four sustainability principles.

-Concord approves a citizen petition to ban the sale of individual plastic water bottles in town.
+Concord hosts a Solar Fair and bans the sale of individual plastic water bottles in town.

 Concord receives Green Communities Designation from the Massachusetts Department of Energy Resources and commits to reducing municipal energy consumption by 20%.
 Since then, Concord has received over $600,000 in grant funding to implement energy-saving projects in town facilities.